 Each bar chart reprensents one dimension.

-The navy-blue bar represents 100% of the anomaly that we are looking to explain (the gap between expected data and actual data of the overall anomaly).
+The navy-blue bar represents the anomaly that we are looking to explain : the gap between expected data and actual data of the overall anomaly.

 The light blue bars represent each value’s share of contribution to the overall anomaly.

-For exemple, in the exemple above, Traffic from the netherlands contributed to 100% of the anomaly.
-In addition, traffic from Google Chrome contributed to approximately 50% of the anomaly, Firefox 45%, and 15% of the anomaly can be explained by traffic from the Opera browser.
+In the exemple above, Traffic from the netherlands rose as much as the global anomaly.
+In addition, traffic from Google Chrome fluctuated 320 visits, Firefox 305, and 80 of the anomaly can be explained by traffic from the Opera browser.

 NoteWe show the top 3 values for each dimension with the same sign as the overall anomaly.
 For exemple, if we are analysing a positive anomaly, we will show the top three positive values.
 Conversely, we will show the top three negative values for negative anomalies.